puppetlabs/puppetlabs-docker_platform/README.md

 #####`version`

-*Optional.* Specify a version of Docker to use.
+Specify a version of Docker to use.
 Valid options: a string containing a version number or 'latest'.
 Default: '0.5.5'.

 ####Class: docker::images